How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 • Lower platforms

-Stability matters more than height for senior cats.
+Stability is more important than height for senior cats.

 • Larger platforms allow full stretching and comfortable resting

-• Small platforms can make cats feel unstable or unsafe
+• Small or narrow platforms can make cats feel unstable

-• Proper spacing helps prevent falls while climbing
+• Proper spacing helps prevent slipping or falling

 • Bigger cats need wider, more supportive surfaces

-If your cat looks cramped or hangs off the edge, the platform is too small.
+If your cat looks cramped or hesitant to climb, the platforms are likely too small.

 • Adult cats: Medium to large platforms for movement and lounging

-• Large cats (Maine Coons, Ragdolls): Extra-wide platforms are essential
+• Large cats: Extra-wide platforms are essential for support and comfort

-Larger cats need more surface area for both safety and comfort.
+Larger cats need more surface area for both safety and relaxation.

-• Weight capacity should match your cat’s size
+• A weight capacity that matches your cat’s size

 A stable cat tree helps: